telerik/fiddler-everywhere-docs/knowledge-base/basic-authentication-with-fiddler-everywhere.md

 ## Description

-Fiddler Everywhere certificate inspects network traffic and debugs it.
-The __Composer__ feature in Fiddler Everywhere enables you to manually build and send HTTP, HTTPS requests.
+Fiddler Everywhere certificate allows the inspection and debugging of network traffic.
+The __Composer__ feature in Fiddler Everywhere enables you to manually build and send HTTP or HTTPS requests.
 Click [here]({%slug composer%}) to know more about Fiddler Everywhere Composer.

 In the context of an HTTP transaction, __Basic Access Authentication__ is a method for an HTTP user agent (for example, a web browser) to provide a user name and password when making a request.
 In __Basic HTTP Authentication__, a request contains a header field in the form of Authorization: Basic <credentials>, where credentials are the __Base64__ encoding of `ID` and `password` joined by a single colon(`:`).

-Now, let's see how can you create a Composer request for APIs that require authentication:
+Now, let's see how you can create a Composer request for APIs that require authentication:

 >tip In the steps shown below, you can use [httpbin.org](https://httpbin.org/) for HTTP request and response service.

 ## Step 1

 Set the HTTP/HTTPS method to __GET__ and add the URL in the URL field.
-The URL added has been generated from the [httpbin.org](https://httpbin.org/).
+The added URL has been generated from the [httpbin.org](https://httpbin.org/).

 ![Composer URL Field](../images/kb/url-field-of-composer-with-http-method.png)

-In the above image, as you can see that the URL specified is [https://httpbin.org/basic-auth/user1/pass1](https://httpbin.org/basic-auth/user1/pass1).
+In the above image, as you can see the specified URL is [https://httpbin.org/basic-auth/user1/pass1](https://httpbin.org/basic-auth/user1/pass1).
 Here __basic-auth__ determines that the Authentication taking place is Basic.
 The next two fields __user1__ and __pass1__ are the values of `user` and `passwd` variables, respectively.

 ## Step 2

 Create an object inside the __Body__ tab.
 The predefined variables for the basic authentication are `user` and `passwd`.
-Set the values for both the variables.
+Set the values for both variables.

 ![JSON Body](../images/kb/body-of-composer-with-username-password.png)